-Co-requisite: HISTO 120 and HISTO 125.
+Prerequisites: To be taken concurrently with HISTO 120 and 125.

-HISTOTECHNOLOGY III 10C
+HISTOTECHNOLOGY III

 Covers theory and techniques learned in Histotechnology I and II.
 Students will study more complicated special stains, focusing on methods used for microorganisms, pigments, minerals, the nervous system, connective tissue, and muscle stains.